fsestini/csma-ccs/README.md

 The protocol is modeled using a process calculus, the Calculus of Communicating Systems (CCS) [1], within CWB.
-It involves three parties (MAC1, MAC2, and the shared medium) exchanging the following messages:
+It involves three parties (MAC1, MAC2, and the shared medium).
+Each station is modeled as two CCS processes (a transmitter and a receiver) executing concurrently.
+The full system is thus modelled as five concurrent CCS processes.
+These exchang the following messages:

 * `send`: submit a message to the channel;
 * `begin`: begin exclusive use of the channel;